josiahn99/kc1yqn-website/roadmap/index.md

 ## Initial Strategy

-I am using what I've learned about radio, from having a tech license and operating for a few months, to try to go further.
-My next step is studying for the General exam, so that I can be on the HF airwaves this fall.
-Along with the ARRL General Study Guide, After that, I will move towards a more general physics / electrical engineering study curriculum.
+My launching point is using what I've learned about radio over the last few months with a HT and a tech license.
+So as to be able to operate and experiment on the HF airwaves this fall, my first step is to studying for the General exam, so that I can be on the HF airwaves in fall 2026.
+Along with the ARRL General Study Guide, I am complementing the knowledge needed for the General and Amateur Extra exams through the *Advanced Radio Theory Handbook* by Ron Bertrand, and [Electronics Tutorials](https://www.electronics-tutorials.ws/).

+After that, I will move towards a more general physics / electrical engineering study curriculum.

-For now, I'm working on complementing the knowledge needed for the General and Amateur Extra exams through *Advanced Radio Theory Handbook* by Ron Bertrand, and [Electronics Tutorials](https://www.electronics-tutorials.ws/),
+For now, I'm working on

 # Learning Philosophy